themesberg/flowbite/content/getting-started/introduction.md

 It includes all of the commonly used components a website requires, such as buttons, dropdowns, navigation bars, modals, but also some more advanced interactive elements such as datepickers.
 All of the element are built using utility classes from Tailwind CSS and vanilla JavaScript.

-<iframe width="100%" height="450" class="my-8 rounded-lg shadow-lg" src="https://www.youtube.com/embed/4bnJG2UDr9A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" class="my-8 rounded-lg shadow-lg yt-video" src="https://www.youtube.com/embed/4bnJG2UDr9A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Here's a quick overview of the Flowbite ecosystem including the open source Tailwind components library, the Figma design files, and the pro version.